erheron/knip-v5-public-in-unused-files-repro/README.md

 This is somewhat contradictory and perhaps presents an inconsistency in knip modifiers

-This repository is a reproduction for (link TBD)
+This repository is a reproduction for https://github.com/webpro-nl/knip/issues/742

 We have three files here:
 * `src/unused-files.js` is a file where all exports are unused, and one of them is marked with `/** @public */` JSDoc modifier